General Motors previews two of today's big talking points way back in 2002.

 The General Motors AUTOnomy concept was, as the name suggests, a completely autonomous car.
 It was also powered by a hydrogen fuel cell, or at least that's what GM told us when it was revealed in 2002.
 While autonomous features are gradually creeping onto production vehicles, you won't exactly find a hydrogen-powered mainstream model on the road just yet.

 The radical concept was the very first car designed specifically around a fuel cell propulsion system, and it was the first fuel cell vehicle to rely on with drive-by-wire technology rather than mechanical controls for things like throttle application and steering.
-Instead there was no pedals and no steering wheel, in their place was an aircraft-like manual steering control – which of course didn't need to be used.
+Instead, there were no pedals and no steering wheel, in their place was an aircraft-like manual steering control – which of course didn't need to be used.

 What's more, its innovative 'skateboard' style chassis concept housed all the car's working parts in its wheelbase.
 This meant that the same platform could be used for numerous different models.
 It's an idea not too dissimilar to Volkswagen's new MEB platform which will be utilised across a number of different cars – although that'll be a bit more traditional and a bit less Tony Hawk.